seanmpuckett/sai/docs/hello.md

-# Basics
+## Hello Basics

-Here are some typical small programs rendered in SAI.
+Here are some small programs rendered in SAI.
 All are coded within the NodeJS ecosystem.

 ### Hello, World!